 Why a Google Business Profile is critical to success

-Formerly known as Google My Business, this free platform allows businesses to manage their presence across Google Search and Maps.
+Formerly known as Google My Business, this free platform allows businesses to manage their presence across Google Search and Google Maps.

 In this article, we’ll explore why a Google Business Profile is a cornerstone of business success and how it can transform your local and digital marketing efforts.

-Here is a quick overview of what you need to know before we dive in.
+Here is a quick overview of what you need to know before we dive in:

 #1.
 Enhancing Local SEO